Passive Income in Algeria: Why Combine Cars and Real Estate (The Winning Duo for the Diaspora)

-This article breaks down everything: the strengths of each investment, real figures in euros, why diversification is the smartest strategy, and why the diaspora has every interest in having both a car AND property under management.
+This article breaks down everything: the strengths of each investment, the real figures in euros, why diversification is the smartest strategy, and why the diaspora has every interest in having both a car AND a property under management.
 Mrahba bikoum.

-The car: high return and immediate cash
+The car: high yield and immediate cash

 Let's start with what surprises everyone: the return on a vehicle under management, relative to the capital invested, is exceptional.
 Why?
-Because the entry cost is low, and rental rates are high compared to the asset's value.
+Because the entry ticket is low, and rental rates are high compared to the asset's value.

 Small capital that works hard

 An entry-level vehicle costs between €10,000 and €13,000 in Algeria.
-A mid-range car costs between €14,000 and €16,000.
-This vehicle rents for around €40 per day in high season (€50 for an SUV), with an occupancy rate of about 90% in July-August.
-Result: a net income for the owner of over €500 per month in high season.
+A mid-range, between €14,000 and €16,000.
+This vehicle rents for around €40 per day in high season, €50 for an SUV, with an occupancy rate of about 90% in July-August.
+The result: a net income for the owner of over €500 per month in high season.
 Even in low season, with an occupancy rate of around 40%, the vehicle continues to generate income.

 The honest limit: depreciation